-Integrating technology to increase learning in higher education in various roles since 1998, John is currently a Senior Teaching & Learning Consultant at the University of Wisconsin–Madison’s Academic Technology, where he teaches, and develops socioculturally-rich teaching and learning practices.
-Drawing on his doctoral research in game-based learning, and a background and interest in technology, art, writing, outdoor education, and with a commitment to environmental and social sustainability, John investigates tools of inquiry and expression that promote greater understanding and appreciation of the social and physical spaces we inhabit.
+Integrating technology to increase learning in higher education in various roles since 1991, John is currently a Senior Teaching & Learning Consultant at the University of Wisconsin–Madison’s Academic Technology, where he designs and teaches using experientially and socioculturally-rich practices.
+Drawing on his doctoral research in game-based learning, a background in technology, art, writing, outdoor education, and with a commitment to environmental and social sustainability, John investigates tools of inquiry and expression that promote greater understanding and appreciation of the digital, social, and physical spaces we inhabit.

-As the Program Manager for the Active Teaching Lab, John has designed and facilitated 65+ sessions featuring faculty sharing their experiences using tools to teach.
+As the Program Manager for the Active Teaching Lab, John has designed and facilitated over 70 sessions featuring faculty sharing their experiences using tools to teach.
 After hearing a use case, participants are guided through hands-on experience with the tool for a more embodied ability to discuss and evaluate its pedagogical and practical affordances.
-This no-stipend program has explored a myriad of tools that educators use, and maintained an average attendance of ~15 faculty each week.
+This no-stipend program has explored a myriad of tools that educators use, with an average attendance of ~15 each week.

-Since 1993, He’s helped run Flying Moose Lodge, a wilderness camp in Maine, and there noticed that when people actively engage their bodies in personally and culturally meaningful physical places, they can learn a lot.
-Thus, he continues to work with mobile devices, including “light” Augmented Reality to physically and socially situate its layers in a culturally-meaningful (and geographically real) space.
+From 1993-2017, he’s helped run Flying Moose Lodge, a wilderness camp in Maine, and there noticed that when people actively engage their bodies in personally and culturally meaningful physical places, they can learn a lot.
+Thus, he continues to value experiential and social learning.

 As part of UW–Madison’s Mobile Learning Incubator, he helped design experiential and social learning tools and methods, such as siftr.org and arisgames.org (Augmented Reality Interactive Storytelling) — a mobile augmented reality platform designed for the Apple iPhone that allows simple and elegant creation of location-based mobile games.
 It’s pretty cool.